ianlauyin/lan_frame/be/README.md

 # lan_be_frame

-A Backend framework for myself using axum, postgresql, diesel.
+A Backend framework for myself using axum, postgresql, SeaORM.

-## Optional Dependancy

-db auto migrations: `refinery`

 ## Start